 About La Boheme

 First performed in 1896, Giacomo Puccini’s story of the love between a dying young woman named Mimi and the impoverished writer Rodolfo, set in the artistic underworld of 1830s Paris, is one of the most popular operas ever written.
 It has also been performed at the Met more than any other work and returns this season in the acclaimed and definitive production by Franco Zeffirelli.
-Maria Agresta, Ramón Vargas and Bryan Hymel are among the artists appearing as the young Parisian lovers in the bohemian setting that brings Montmartre to life on the stage of the Met.
-Paolo Carignani conducts.
+Ailyn Pérez, Kristine Opolais, Dmytro Popov, Bryan Hymel, Piotr Beczała and Michael Fabiano are among the artists appearing as the young Parisian lovers in the Bohemian setting that brings Montmartre to life on the stage of the Met.
+Carlo Rizzi and Marco Armiliato conduct.

 Sung in Italian with Met Titles in English, German, Italian and Spanish.